worthingtonse/client-prompts/Ideas In Progress/QMAIL/qmail-cbdf.md

-# **Compact Binary Document Format (CBDF) \- v0.1 Specification**
+# **Qmail File Format v0.1 Specification**

 ## **1\.
 Overview**

-The Compact Binary Document Format (CBDF) is designed for the efficient storage and transmission of richly formatted documents.
+The qmail Compact Binary Document Format (CBDF) is designed for the efficient storage and transmission of richly formatted documents.
 Its primary goals are to be significantly smaller than equivalent HTML/CSS files and to provide a consistent rendering experience within a closed ecosystem.

 The format achieves its compactness through several key strategies: